 Kelley Robertson, Corry Bliss, Richard Cullen, Jamie Wren and Brian Walsh have helped us turn PLUS into a nationally-recognized public affairs firm.
 Today we work for brands and industry leaders like Microsoft, Google, Wal-Mart, McDonald’s, Charter Communications and POET.
 We’ve grown into a full-service public affairs firm, specializing in message development, media relations, coalition building, grassroots mobilization, event planning and more.
 And the results have been both humbling and rewarding, with our team receiving many of the highest accolades in the communications industry, including PRWeek Awards, PRovoke SABRE Awards and Reed Awards.

-Joe Mansour, Chris Georgia, and Chandler Bair have built our digital practice from the ground up, providing advanced, data-driven digital ad buying, fundraising, web development, branding, graphic design and social media management to clients — receiving shelves full of awards while doing it.
+Chris Georgia and Chandler Bair have built our digital practice from the ground up, providing advanced, data-driven digital ad buying, fundraising, web development, branding, graphic design and social media management to clients — receiving shelves full of awards while doing it.
 Our digital team includes some of the best in the business – and we’re never short on funny memes, pithy tweets, or smart digital strategies to stay ahead of the curve and keep our clients on top.

 Trent Wisecup uses his brilliance to write ads and develop strategies.
 Mark Walpole left the movie set to build our unmatched production team and in-house capabilities.
 Stephen Szostak gets the creative on the air, driven by data and lots of experience fighting with station managers.
 Annie Kelly Kuhle (our newest partner) is on her way to becoming the best general consultant in America, while Chris LaCivita remains the toughest one.
 We have won Best in Show, Best Presidential Primary Ad, Best Senate Ad, Best Public Affairs Ad, Best Ballot Initiative Ad, Best Radio Ad and dozens of other awards for our creative.
 But most importantly, we have helped win a lot of races and tough fights for our clients.